-INTR-250K (2) Art and Social Justice 3 Credits
+INTR-250K TANK Art and Social Justice 3 Credits

 This course explores the intersection of social justice and the arts.
 Through the lens of sociology, literature, and fine arts, students will examine theories of social justice, analyze a range of literary and artistic texts, explore the ways in which artistic expression interacts with social movements, and apply their knowledge in a collaborative culminating project.
-Prerequisites: 30 credits (level 100 or higher)

-INTR-250L O Artistic Expression in the 20th Century 3 Credits
+INTR-250L Artistic Expression in the 20th Century 3 Credits

 This course explores changes in the arts occurring in the early 20th Century that freed visual artists, writers, and musical composers to express new ideas in innovative and abstract ways.
 Reviewing 19th Century developments in technology, such as the camera, telegraph, and phonograph, along with the ideas of influential thinkers of the time, sets the stage for studying artistic, literary, and musical works of such people as Pablo Picasso, T.S.
 Eliot, and Igor Stravinsky.
 Students will respond aesthetically to and will make connections among visual art, literature, and music through individual and cooperative assignments that include options for artistic expression.
-Prerequisites: 30 credits (level 100 or higher)

-INTR-250M 🗇 🔤 Eastern Europe: Society Through Film 3 Credits
+INTR-250M 🏵 🔤 Eastern Europe: Society Through Film 3 Credits

 This course explores the politics and social history of Eastern Europe through the analysis of motion picture media.
 Drawing upon social science context and research methods, various topics will be presented as they correspond with issues presented by key Eastern European films.
 Such topics include: foreign occupation, Sovietization, political economy, political movements, regime change, cultural and religious identity, separatism, civil wars and contemporary political institutions.
-Prerequisites: 30 credits (level 100 or higher)